1

 - Monitoring temperature gradients

-- Coordinating cooling/heating systems
+- Coordinating cooling and heating systems

-- Limiting power at unsafe temperatures
+- Limiting power during unsafe temperature conditions

-- Preventing operation outside thermal ranges
+- Preventing operation outside approved thermal ranges

 7